sbalot/ICDDOnline/README.md

-# mern-auth
+# ICDDOnline - A simple implementation of ICDD

 ![Final App](appGIF.gif)

-An initial implementation of the Container concepts according to ISO 21597, DIN SPEC 91391, ISO 19650, and LDP.
+An initial implementation of the Container concepts according to ICDD ISO 21597, DIN SPEC 91391, ISO 19650, and LDP.

 ## Current Status